starhoshi/pi-chan/Pods/SDCAlertView/README.md

 # Alerts vs. Action Sheets

-Starting with version 4.0, `SDCAlertController` also supports the presentation of action sheets.
-Some things to keep in mind when using action sheets:
+`SDCAlertController` supports the presentation of action sheets, but there are some limitations and things to keep in mind when using action sheets:

 - It does not properly adapt on iPad.
 This is because iOS doesn't support `UIModalPresentationStyle.Custom` for adaptive presentations (such as when presenting an action sheet from a bar button item).
 - The new `AlertBehaviors` is, due to limitations in the Swift/Objective-C interop, not available when using `SDCAlertController` from Swift.
 This affects `AlertControllerStyle.Alert` as well.